TexasInstruments/ble_examples/README.md

 ## Network Processor Interface: UART Software Handshaking
 This example shows how you can avoid RTS/CTS flow control lines and still use the power saving features of the device, by using the RX/TX lines to wake up the chip and do a software handshake with an external MCU or computer.
 For this demo TI's SimpleNP and SimpleAP projects are used.
-## Network Processor Interface: UART Software Handshaking
-This example shows how you can avoid flow control lines and still use the power saving features of the device, by using the RX/TX lines to wake up the chip and do a software handshake with an external MCU or computer.
 * [SimpleNP projects and docs](Projects/ble/simple_np_sw_handshaking)
 * [SimpleAP projects and docs](Projects/ble/simple_ap_sw_handshaking)
 * [SAPLib projects and docs](Projects/ble/sap_lib_sw_handshaking)